RawatAr/digital-invoice-generator/GUIDE.md

 - Ensure `server/.env` includes `JWT_SECRET`
 - Restart backend after changing `.env`

+### Email says "sent" but does not arrive
+- The app can only confirm that your SMTP provider accepted the message.
+- If emails do not show in inbox/spam, verify:
+  - SMTP provider credentials are correct
+  - Sender address in `EMAIL_FROM` is allowed by provider
+  - Provider-side logs (Brevo/SendGrid/etc.)
+  - Recipient spam filters

 ### `/api/fx/latest` returns 500
 - Your network may be blocking the external FX dataset.
 The app can still work; FX display may fail until network is available.